-The blanket certification program, issued through Order 234 in June 1982 was designed to extend the gas transportation provisions of the NGPA (as set forth in section 311 of the Act) to include more categories of gas and provide for automatic authorization of new transportation arrangements.

-In April 1983, the FERC issued its statement of policy on off-system sales that allowed interstate pipelines to sell gas to customers outside their traditional service area.
-Customers entitled to receive off-system gas included other interstate pipelines, intrastate pipelines, and LDCs.
+The blanket certification program, issued through Order 234 in June 1982 was designed to extend the gas transportation provisions of the NGPA (as set forth in section 311 of the Act) to include more categories of gas and provide for automatic authorization of new transportation arrangements.7 area.8 Customers entitled to receive off-system gas included other interstate pipelines, intrastate pipelines, and LDCs.
 This was intended to prevent an interstate pipeline from using its revenues from its on-system customers to subsidize its off-system operations and gain a competitive advantage over other suppliers (such as intrastate pipelines) in its off-system market.